 During the first 21 days of September 2002, there were 8 newly formed storms, which made that month per record.

-The 2003 Atlantic hurricane season was another record-breaker.
+The 2003 Atlantic wildlife nuisance removal service season was another record-breaker.
 Traditionally, the hurricane season runs from June 1 through November 30.
 However, in 2003, Storm Ana formed on April 20th, which started the season early for the first time in fifty years.
 During 2003, there were 21 tropical cyclones, 16 of which formed to named storms and 7 of which reached hurricane status.
 The strongest of them was Hurricane Isabel, which formed near the Lesser Antilles and landed in South Carolina as a Category 2 hurricane.
 Isabel caused $3.6 billion in damage and was blamed for 51 deaths from the Mid Atlantic region of the USA.

 The 2004 hurricane season was another extended calendar year, with the season extended into December.
 Hurricane Otto was in charge of this extension, with the storm lasting two days to the month of December.
 2004 was also noted as one of the most costly and deadly years on record, with 3,132 deaths and roughly $50 billion U.S. dollars in damage caused by hurricanes and tropical storms.